 - CLC - Certified Lactation Counselor

 - CBS - Certified Breastfeeding Specialist

-A Lactation Consultant (Which we refer to as Level 2) typically refers to a person who has the IBCLC (International Board Certified Lactation Consultant) certification which is considered the highest level of breastfeeding study a person can get.
-This rigorous training,involves thousands of hours of mentored, clinical training.
-An IBCLC will bring a specialized scale designed to assess milk transfer and they are more qualified to assess deeper problems with the tongue, lips, and palate of a baby.
+A Lactation Consultant typically refers to an IBCLC (International Board Certified Lactation Consultant), which is considered the highest level of lactation study a person can acquire.
+An IBCLC is certified by the International Board of Lactation Consultant Examiners® (IBLCE®) and independently accredited by the National Commission for Certifying Agencies (NCCA) of the Institute for Credentialing Excellence (ICE).
+An IBCLC works in a wide variety of settings, providing leadership, advocacy, professional development, and research in the lactation field.This rigorous training,involves thousands of hours of mentored, clinical training.
+An IBCLC will typically bring a specialized scale designed to assess milk transfer and can assess deeper problems with the tongue, lips, and palate of a baby.

-If you’re trying to get reimbursed,, it’s always best to call your insurance carrier in advance to find out if they will reimburse and what requirements they may have.
+If you’re trying to get reimbursed, it’s always best to call your insurance carrier in advance to find out if they will reimburse and what requirements they may have.
 You may need to request an “out-of-network exception” or a “geographic exception”.